svoorakk/node-amfinav/README.md

 #### Fetches NAVs of Indian mutual funds published by AMFI and reformats data into JSON

+DISCLAIMER/WARNING : Developer has nothing to do with [AMFI](http://www.amfiindia.com/ "Association of Mutual Funds in India") .
+If AMFI changes the way data is published or stops publishing the data, this code will not work as expected.

 Data can be read as a JSON Array

 Usage